scollinselliott/lakhesis/README.md

   harmonizing selected partial seriations, which have been identified as “strands.”
-The process of deriving a consensus seriation entails a process of iterative regressions on partially seriated sequences, optimzed using the concentration measure.
+The process of deriving a consensus seriation entails a process of iterative regressions on partially seriated sequences, optimized using the concentration measure.
 The seriated incidence matrix is also displayed in this panel.
 - **Criteria** (Bottom left) Critical coefficients to determine whether discordant strands should be removed and/or row or column elements